 A confirmation e-mail is sent after an application is received.

 The Foundation may follow up with additional questions for applicants.

-Applicants will be notified of the Foundation’s decision approximately three months after receipt of applications.
+Applicants will be notified of the Foundation’s decision approximately three months after the application deadline.

 The Foundation’s K-12 Wind Schools application review process takes approximately three months.
 The grant award process is competitive.
 Some projects may be awarded at lower levels than requested; others may be declined altogether.